 If you have a fantastic idea for a restaurant but lack the funds to get your dining concept off the ground, don't fret.
-Even if your credit rating is less than awesome, it doesn't mean you should give up your dream.
+Even if your credit rating is low, it doesn't mean you should give up your dream.

-There are ways to open a restaurant when you don’t have much money or if your credit took a hit during the recession.
-Banks may not be willing to finance your dream, but others that may agree with your hot new idea and think you're worth investing in.
+There are ways to open a restaurant when you don't have much money or if your credit took a hit during the recession.
+Banks may not be willing to finance your dream, but others may agree with your hot new idea and be interested in making an investment.
 Short of finding a non-traditional investor, a willingness to rethink your restaurant idea into a different concept can also help you get started.
 By starting out small with a food truck or self-catering company, you can demonstrate to the banks, investors, and the world at large that you're serious about food and have what it takes to be a success.

 Costs of Opening a New Restaurant